-A subset of Name Server Statistics is collected and shown per zone for which the server has the authority when zone-statistics is set to yes.
+A subset of Name Server Statistics is collected and shown per zone for which the server has the authority when zone-statistics is set to full (or yes for backward compatibility.
+See the description of zone-statistics in Section 6.2 for further details.

 These statistics counters are shown with their zone and view names.
-In some cases the view names are omitted for the default view.
+The view name is omitted when the server is not configured with explicit views.

 There are currently two user interfaces to get access to the statistics.
 One is in the plain text format dumped to the file specified by the statistics-file configuration option.
-The other is remotely accessible via a statistics channel when the statistics-channels statement is specified in the configuration file (see Section 6.2.19.)
+The other is remotely accessible via a statistics channel when the statistics-channels statement is specified in the configuration file (see Section 6.2.)